For New Contributors

 Changes to the policies shall be announced via the announcements.

-Effective since: 7 February 2023 Last edit: 7 February 2023
+Effective since: 7 February 2023 Last edit: 18 September 2023 (Replaced Telegram with Matrix)

 Project maintainers User avatar muntashir